BaronYSYong/ros-basic-tutorial/README.md

 ## Create ROS Package

 ### catkin_create_pkg
-catkin_create_pkg requires that you give it a package_name and optionally a list of dependencies on which that package depends <br>
+catkin_create_pkg requires that you give it a package_name and optionally a list of dependencies on which that package depends <br />
 Usage:
 ```
 $ catkin_create_pkg <package_name> [depend1] [depend2] [depend3]